Block Posts by Default

 The checkbox takes the place of the plugin’s former method of setting a custom field (post meta).
 However, the information on the post meta custom field is discussed here because (a) that is what the checkbox is setting, and (b) you may need this information if you are seeking to do some custom programming that might display all free posts, or putting an icon next to posts based on blocking status.
 These are things you would need to know how the meta fields are set so that you could filter accordingly.

 In choosing your default setting, consider whether more of your content will be restricted than unrestricted or vice versa.
 Set the default setting accordingly.
-Then use custom fields to override any posts that do not fit the default.
+Then you can override that for any posts that are opposite of the default setting.